pypa/pipenv/docs/pipfile.md

 You should add both `Pipfile` and `Pipfile.lock` to the project's source control.

+## `[pipenv]` Directives

+`Pipfile` may contain a `[pipenv]` section to control the behaviour of pipenv itself.
+Some available settings include:

+* `allow_prereleases` - Tell pipenv to install pre-release versions of a package -i.e. a version with an alpha/beta/etc. suffix, such as _1.0b1_.
+Equivalent to passing the `--pre` flag on the command line.
+* `disable_pip_input` - Prevent pipenv from asking for input.
+Equivalent to the `--no-input` flag.
+* `install_search_all_sources` - Allow installation of packages from an existing `Pipfile.lock` to search all defined indexes for the constrained package version and hash signatures.
+See [Specifying Package Indexes](indexes.md).

 ## Example Pipfile

 Here is a simple example of a `Pipfile` and the resulting `Pipfile.lock`.